ant-design/ant-design-pro-site/docs/getting-start-inner.en-US.md

 ## Note

-The usage of menu, router and authority is different in Bigfish, you can consult to relervant Bigfish document.
+The use of menu, router and authority is different in Bigfish, you can consult the relevant Bigfish document.